8.11. Types of Prisons

 Private Prisons

 The privatization of goods and services has long been a staple of state departments of corrections, as it allows these organizations to subcontract specific tasks within their prisons.
-This includes services like food and transportation services, medical, dental, and mental health services, education services, even laundry services.
+This includes services like food and transportation services, medical, dental, and mental health services, education services, and even laundry services.
 As mentioned in the previous section on punishment, there was much ado about crime in the United States in the 1970s and 1980s.
 This brought on an increased fear of crime and a more punitive state within the United States.
 It was during this time that a small company known as Wackenhut, a subsidiary of The Wackenhut Corporation (TWC) sought to privatize the entirety of a prison, not just services within the prison.
 A second company, Corrections Corporation of America ultimately won the contract and became the first privately owned prison in the United States (1984).
 Today, Core Civic (formerly Corrections Corporation of America) runs approximately 128 facilities in the United States.
 [1] The GEO Group, the other primary private prison company runs 136 correctional, detention, or reentry facilities.
 [2] Pictured below, roughly half of the 50 States in America use private prison industry prisons.

 States Using Private Prison Industry